Freight Shipping from Baton Rouge to Seattle

 How much does it cost to ship freight from Baton Rouge to Seattle?

-Full truckload (FTL) rates from Baton Rouge, LA to Seattle, WA currently range from $5,665-$6,983 for a standard dry van load over the 2,635-mile route.
+Full truckload (FTL) rates from Baton Rouge, LA to Seattle, WA currently range $5,665-$6,983 (roughly $2.18-$2.66 per mile over 2,635 miles).
 LTL shipments typically cost $1,649-$2,640 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Baton Rouge to Seattle?